Meodo/hotDesks/README.txt

 -- Schedule
-1)include dwg / dwf file in html
-2)localize desks on dwg / dwf file
+1)include dwg / dwf file in html ==> done on IE with dwf reviewer 2)localize desks on dwg / dwf file
 3)see how to change color on this type of file
 4)check the LoRaWAN API to get signal
+  -> connect to robot that will send information